Cray-HPE/docs-csm/operations/configuration_management/Management_Node_Image_Customization.md

 ## Prerequisites

-The Cray CLI must be configured on the node where the commands are being run.
+The Cray command line interface must be configured on the node where the commands are being run.
 See [Configure the Cray CLI](../configure_cray_cli.md).

 ## Procedure